biocross/swiftier/_posts/2019-10-17-announcing-cocoapods-pod-merge.md

 <img src="{{site.url}}/assets/posts/pod_merge/podfile.png" alt="PodFile" style="zoom:62%;" />

 You only need to add one line to your Podfile to start using the plugin, and use the merged pods instead of the individual ones!

+### Keeps logical separation between merged pods using C modulemaps

+After merging the pods, the plugin automatically creates a C modulemap for the resulting framework, helping you still import the merged pods individually!
+Yay for no import pollution! (except Swift pods)

 ### Share code between you app and extensions, without duplicate symbols